What does an Addiction Counselor in Montana do? What is Their Job Role?

 In Montana your LAC expires every year between May 1 and June 30.
 Your license may be renewed online and must be renewed for you to continue meeting your legal obligation to the board.
-During the year your license is valid you will need to complete 20 hours of continuing education.
+During the year your license is valid you will need to complete 20 contact hours of continuing education.
 The Montana Department of Labor and Industry maintains a list of acceptable continuing education courses each year and the list may be downloaded from the MDL website.
 Coursework from NAADAC are also accepted.

 You should plan on making continuing education a monthly habit throughout the year, so you won't have to scramble during the month before your license expires.
-By accumulating two or three hours a month you can easily make the 20-hour requirement.
+By accumulating two or three contact hours a month you can easily make the 20-hour requirement.
 All continuing education hour requirements can be taken either online or face-to-face.

 Potential Counselor Career Path Options